How do I become a hacker?

 Pick up a programming language

 If you're interested in software or how software works, learning a programming language can be an invaluable tool in getting this understanding.
-Learning a language will help teach you how to create your own programs, can help with debugging, give you a better understanding of why a program may not work, and can help with getting a program or script to do what you want it to do.
+Learning a language helps teach you how to create your own programs, can help with debugging, give you a better understanding of why a program may not work, and can help with getting a program or script to do what you want it to do.
 A listing of many of the more popular programming languages can be found on our programming languages definition page.

 In addition to learning more about how to program, learning scripting languages such as Perl and PHP and even the basics of HTML web design, are a necessity for anyone who's wanting to know about setting up and tweaking websites.